Tubular bells

 Tubular bells are usually struck on the top edges of the tubes with a rawhide- or plastic-headed hammer.
-A sustain pedal may be attached to the instrument to allow damping and un-damping of all the bells at once.
-Very loud high-pitched overtones can be produced by vibrating the bottoms of the tubes with a violin bow.
+A sustain pedal is usually attached to the instrument to allow the damping and un-damping of all the bells at once.
+Very loud, high-pitched overtones can be produced by vibrating the bottoms of the tubes with a violin bow.